ethersphere/swarm-guide/contents/urlschemes.rst

 The possibility to POST makes Swarm an actual cloud service, bringing upload functionality to your browsing.

-In fact the command line tool ``go-swarm up`` uses the HTTP proxy with the bzz-raw scheme under the hood.
+In fact the command line tool ``swarm up`` uses the HTTP proxy with the bzz-raw scheme under the hood.

 bzz-list
 ^^^^^^^^^^^^^^